Unearthlyglow/micr-ccm/docs/README.md

 #### <div align="center">[How To Contribute](#how)
 #### <div align="center">[License Info](#license)

+<a id="prelude"></a>
+## Prelude <div align="right"> 🛺 </div>

+> If you would rather read these documents in a more "book" style, you can read the same documents on this repo over [here](https://the-micr-org.github.io/micr-tome/).
+This is a MarkDown(MD) Book.

+> If you are intested in see the 'notepad' I use to sketch out ideas, you can visit [here](https://www.notion.so/capsuleskill/The-Musical-Instrument-Compendium-Registry-The-MICR-WIP-Notes-4649363a91674b16b90835e422cfd8b3).
+The notepad is a 'Notion' page.

+> If you would like to read the documentation on the web application, you can visit this [link](!NEED).

 <a id="intro"></a>
 ## Intro <div align="right"> 🫀 </div>

-- If you would rather read these documents in a more "book" style, you can read the same documents on this repo over [here](https://the-micr-org.github.io/micr-tome/).
-This is a MarkDown(MD) Book.

-- If you would like to read the documentation on the web application, you can visit this [link](!NEED).

-- If you are intested in see the 'notepad' I use to sketch out ideas, you can visit [here](https://www.notion.so/capsuleskill/The-Musical-Instrument-Compendium-Registry-The-MICR-WIP-Notes-4649363a91674b16b90835e422cfd8b3).
-The notepad is a 'Notion' page.
+[!NEED]

 &nbsp;